KryptomineCH/Chialisp-environment-preset-Windows/cook book/currying.md

 ```
 Arguments can only be passed in the order of the function arguments!

+Curry can directly output bytecode with the `-x` argument

 ## how to use a curried puzzle
-The puzzle from the example would have been used like this:
+The puzzle from the example would have been used like this in a simulation:
 ```
 brun ./passwordprotect.clsp "(0xMyPasswordHash MyPassword 0xa11ce 1000)"
 ```